Newcomer dozens is more than just a current account and app. Here’s how things are looking so far.

 - A current account. dozens does not hold a full banking licence yet, so it won’t be a full UK account, at least for now.
 But it will have an account number and sort code.

 - A card. dozens says it has started giving the first cards to people on the waiting list.
 They’re Mastercard and a very bright yellow.

 - An app.
 It looks bright and clean and has a personalised dashboard.

 - Spending report features.
 It will visually show your spending according to location (showing it on a map), category and size.

 - Budgeting features.
 You’ll be able to save automatically by setting your own personal rules (such as “save £2 every time this person tweets” or “every time it rains”) and dozens will occasionally encourage you with cash prizes.

 - An investment bond product.
-It’s already listed on the NEX stock exchange, the bonds will be £100 each and earn a 5% annual interest rate, paid monthly.
+It’s already listed on the NEX stock exchange, the bonds will be £100 each and earn a 5% annual interest rate, paid monthly (more on this below).

 dozens says it has a comparatively unconventional team, at least as far as banking startups usually go, with women comprising 75% of the team and all coming from very different backgrounds.

 How does dozens work?

 If you’re interested in dozens, what you can do for now is download the app, which is available both for Android and iOS, sign up and register for the waiting list.
 Until dozens officially launches or you make it to the top of the waiting list, you won’t be able to actually get a card and use it.

 At the end of 2018, dozens had almost 2,000 people on its waiting list.
 People who joined the waiting list and then go on to open an account with dozens will receive £10 in their account as a thank you for their interest and support early on.